YuriOC/ecologica-main/README.md

-# 🌱 Website Ecológica
+# 🌱 Ecológica Website

-> Site para a empresa Ecológica, totalmente responsivo, com função de fornecer informações sobre a empresa e possibilitar o contato através de links ou envio de emails.
-Dividido em componentes com Vue.js e função de envio de emails com PHP.
+> Website for the Ecológica company, fully responsive, designed to provide company information and enable contact through links or email submission.
+Built with Vue.js components and email sending functionality using PHP.

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- ✅ Responsivo para desktop e mobile
+- ✅ Responsive for desktop and mobile
-- 🔐 Formulário com envio por e-mail
+- 🔐 Contact form with email sending
-- 📁 Organização de pastas por componentes reutilizáveis
+- 📁 Folder organization with reusable components

 ---

-## 🛠️ Tecnologias utilizadas
+## 🛠️ Technologies Used

 - HTML
 - CSS